WW2 CIVIL DEFENCE UNIFORMS, INSIGNIA & EQUIPMENT

 As members of the Wardens' Service, all ranking Fire Guard officers (for example Head and Senior Fire Guards) were entitled to wear the same dark blue battledress and trousers seen worn by other Civil Defence services.
 To signify their role within the Fire Guard service distinct insignia was available; these included specific shoulder titles, rank badges (three chevrons for Head Fire Guards, two chevrons for Senior).

-When the Fire Guard service was reorganised in August 1943, new shoulder titles - white lettering on blue (but a lot of old gold yellow versions exist) - replaced the previous title of Warden:
+When the Fire Guard service was reorganised in August 1943, new shoulder titles - white lettering on blue (but a lot of old gold yellow versions were also produced) - replaced (or were added in addition to) the use of the Warden title.

 Warden / Fire Guard Shoulder Titles